e-Contract/enterprise-jsf/README.md

 An overview of all JSF tags is available at: https://demo.e-contract.be/ejsf-demo/api.xhtml

-The library is compatible with the following versions of Primefaces:
+The library is compatible with the following versions of PrimeFaces:
 * 12
 * 13
 * 14